 Strategic Road Network (SRN): The network of motorways and primary A (trunk) roads in England.
-The SRN is managed by the Highways Agency and includes the M27.
+The SRN is managed by Highways England and includes the M27.

-Structuring Plan: One or more maps or plans produced jointly by the promoting landowners to show how key aspects of the overall Welborne development will be progressed beyond the individual landownerships involved.
+Structuring Plan: One or more maps or plans produced jointly by the site promoters to show how key aspects of the overall Welborne development will be progressed beyond the individual landownerships involved.
 The Structuring Plan will need to accompany initial planning application for development at Welborne.